r-koch/ddal-docs/README.md

 # D&D Adventurers League Documents

-This is an attempt to bring some law to the chaos that are the [D&D Adventurers League](https://dnd.wizards.com/adventurers-league) documents.
+This is an attempt to bring some law to the chaos that are the [D&D Adventurers League (AL)](https://dnd.wizards.com/adventurers-league) documents.

 Everybody is welcome to participate, improve, and correct this!
 No really, I can't do this alone 😅.
 Check out the [mission statement](#mission-statement) below.